 What if I have a small bathroom?

-In a smaller space,and will be your best friends.
+In a smaller space, shelves and hanging plants will be your best friends.
 They’ll prevent you from taking up much-needed floor space and will add some brightness to your bathroom walls.
 The beauty of air-purifying plants is that they don’t have to be huge in order to make a big impact.
 Even one plant is better than none.

 Shelves can hold not only upright plants, but also plants like English ivy that grow and drape over the sides.
 So if you don’t have space for hanging baskets, you can still bring this lovely plant into your bathroom.
 And vice versa — hanging baskets can hold a variety of plants and are a great option for bathroom spaces because you can hang them from the ceiling or even an extra towel hook.
 You can also opt for a little reorganization, condensing some of your bathroom necessities into baskets to clear some room for a helpful plant.